ETrakLogistics/api-docs-source/source/index.html.md

 client_ref3 | Your own reference | Optional
-batch | Your own reference for a batch / dispatch of Consignments | Optional webhook | URL we should post updates to | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required export_type | permanent or temporary | Required terms_of_trade | DDU or DDP | Optional.
+batch | Your own reference for a batch / dispatch of Consignments | Optional webhook | URL we should post updates to | Optional reason_for_export | sold (formerly "sale"), gift, intra company transfer (formerly "intercompany transfer"), sample, repair, returned (formerly "return"), personal items, other | Required export_type | permanent or temporary | Required terms_of_trade | DDU or DDP | Optional.
 If omitted DDU is assumed sender_tax_id | VAT No | Optional